 Luckily, countries in the DACH region seem to understand that very well.

-Many online retailers choose to sell to neighbouring countries, and/or the ones that are most similar to their home market in terms of language and culture.
-Especially in Switzerland, cross-border e-commerce is popular, due to its multilingual population and central location in Europe.
+Many online retailers choose to sell to neighbouring countries, and/or the ones most similar to their home market in terms of language and culture.
+Especially in Switzerland, cross-border e-commerce is popular due to its multilingual population and central location in Europe.
 Swiss online shoppers frequently purchase from neighboring countries like Germany, France, and Italy, driven by better prices and a wider selection of products.

 But the whole DACH region is a perfect example of that, especially due to its long-standing tradition in regional trade.
 Basically, in the case of German-speaking countries, there’s no need for e-retailers to adjust their online stores too much – except for allowing for cross-border deliveries and returns.
 The growing cross-border e-commerce, on the other hand, results in more cooperation between several e-retailers and carriers.